J.P. Crawford Player Props: Mariners vs. Athletics

 J.P.
 Crawford At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 107th, his on-base percentage ranks 32nd, and he is 148th in the league in slugging.
+- Among qualified batters in MLB, his batting average ranks 99th, his on-base percentage ranks 30th, and he is 142nd in the league in slugging.

-- Crawford has reached base via a hit in 27 games this season (of 46 played), and had multiple hits in nine of those games.
+- Crawford has picked up a hit in 28 of 47 games this year, with multiple hits 10 times.

-- He has hit a home run in two of 46 games played this season, and in 1.1% of his plate appearances.
+- He has gone deep in two of 47 games played this year, and in 1.1% of his plate appearances.

-- Crawford has driven home a run in 11 games this season (23.9%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on two occasions..
+- Crawford has an RBI in 12 of 47 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.